Frequently Asked Questions

 Typically, the fee to participate in a live Home Practice Program is $10 for each 2-hour program and $20 for each 4-hour program.
 You can take programs a la carte, or, if you meet all the prerequisites, you can register for all five programs, typically totaling $90 for the entire weekend.

-This fee does not include charges, if any, by your internet or long distance provider.
-Please see popular ways to dial in for more information on dial-in options.
+This fee does not include charges, if any, by your internet or long distance provider should you decide to ‘call’ into the Zoom meeting.

 Back to Top ↑

-I can't get on the call.
+I can't get into the Zoom Meeting.
 What do I do?

-If you have trouble connecting to the call:
+If you have trouble accessing the Zoom Meeting:

-If none of these options work, report the problem you’re experiencing to hpp@unifiedmindfulness.com.
+If you still can’t join the meeting, please report the problem you’re experiencing to hpp@unifiedmindfulness.com.
 We monitor email during the retreats and we will respond to you.

 Back to Top ↑

-What can I expect when I dial into a typical 4-hour program?
+What can I expect in a typical 4-hour program?

-Here’s the basic format of a 4-hour retreat, but be sure to check the schedule provided with your call-in details.
-Also be aware that a facilitator may change the schedule during the call.
-Listen carefully during the call to stay on schedule.
+Here’s the basic format of a 4-hour retreat, but be sure to check the schedule provided with the Zoom Meeting details.
+Also be aware that a Coach/Teacher may change the schedule at the beginning of a session, so please listen carefully during the session to stay on schedule.

-CHECK-IN - Dial in to the call between 5 to 10 minutes before the call is scheduled to begin.
+CHECK-IN - Join the Zoom Meeting between 5 to 10 minutes before it is scheduled to begin.

 • Speakerphones: We sometimes experience echoing during this check-in period.
 This is most likely due to speakerphones/computers.
 To help reduce this echoing, we request that people MUTE their speakerphones/computers unless they want to speak.

-• If it is getting close to start time and you are the only person on the call, there's likely a problem or you are in the wrong "room."
-Hang up and dial in again.
+• If it is getting close to start time and you are the only person in the meeting, you are likely in the wrong Zoom meeting.
+Log off and check the link to re-join the correct link.

 PART 1 - Instruction / Guided Meditation / Possible Q & A (approx. 1 hour 30 minutes)

-• If the facilitator elects to have a Questions & Answer period, the call will be put in "Q & A Mode."
+• If the Coach/Teacher elects to have a Questions & Answer period, you will be informed.

-SELF PRACTICE - Bio Break / Practice in Motion / Interview with the Facilitator (approx. 1 hour if available)
+SELF PRACTICE - Bio Break / Practice in Motion / Interview with the Coach/Teacher (approx. 1 hour if available)

-• Follow instructions from the facilitator for your Self-Practice or Practice in Motion.
+• Follow instructions from the Coach/Teacher for your Self-Practice or Practice in Motion.

-• Often you will have the option to interview or check-in with the facilitator.
-Please keep in mind that he/she may not have very long to spend with each caller.
+• Often you will have the option to for an interview or check-in report with the Coach/Teacher.
+Please keep in mind that he/she may not have very long to spend with each participant.

 PART 2 - Group Q & A and Final instruction (approx 1 hour 30 minutes)

-• Five minutes before Part 2 is scheduled to begin, dial in using the second access code.
+• Five minutes before Part 2 is scheduled to begin, log into the Zoom meeting link given for Part 2.

-• Continue your self-practice until the facilitator resumes with Part 2.
+• Continue your self-practice until the Coach/Teacher arrives to begin Part 2.

 Back to Top ↑